nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Format:** `findTag TAGNAME…​ [-r NUMBER] [-h]`

 <div markdown="span" class="alert alert-primary"> :bulb: **Tip:**
-You can search for any number of tags by typing them all after findTag
+You can search for any number of tags by typing them all after the findTag command!
 </div>

 **Inputs:** <br>